What Are the Benefits of the Double Overlap Golf Grip?

-If you search the Internet for “double-overlap grip,” chances are good that you will get a lot of hits for the words “overlap” and “grip”… and virtually no useful information on the double-overlap grip itself.
-But the grip is used by PGA Tour professional Jim Furyk, who rarely drops out of the Top10 in the world rankings, so it is worth understanding why he prefers it.
+If you search the Internet for “double-overlap grip,” chances are good that you will get a lot of hits for the words “overlap” and “grip”… and virtually no useful information on the double-overlap golf grip itself.
+But the golf club grip is used by a few successful professional golfers, like PGA Tour pro Jim Furyk, so it is worth understanding why many prefer this type of grip.
+It’s a lot different than the standard interlocking grip used by Tiger Woods or Jack Nicklaus or even the baseball grip that some use, but it offers some benefits when driving, chipping, and putting.
+Here's how you can improve your golf swing with the double overlap grip.

 Unified Hands

-The more common overlap grip, also known as the Vardon grip, overlaps the pinky finger of the right hand over the index finger of the left hand.
+The more common overlap grip, also known as the Vardon grip, overlaps the pinky finger of the right hand over the left index finger.
+This can lead to one hand feeling more dominant than the other during the backswing.
+This often leads to an uneven grip for many beginners.

-Furyk’s double-overlap places overlaps both the right pinky and ring fingers over the left index and middle fingers.
+Furyk’s double-overlap is the best grip for an even swing because it overlaps both the right pinky and ring fingers over the left index and middle fingers.
 This creates a compact grip; the wrists are extremely close to each other and can function more as a unit.
-This minimizes the chance for one hand to “take over” the swing.
+This minimizes the chance for one hand to “take over” the swing or when using your putter.

 Left-Hand Control

-The double-overlap grip prevents the right hand from having any major contact with the grip of the club, almost forcing Furyk to feel as if his swing is being controlled totally by his left hand and the left side of his body.
-This reinforces a more consistent feel each time he plays.
+The double-overlap grip prevents the right hand from having any major contact with the grip of the club, almost forcing a golfer to feel as if his swing is being controlled totally by his left hand and the left side of his body.
+This grip style reinforces a more consistent feel each time he plays.
+It can be awkward during a putting grip or a downswing but it serves as a reminder that your grip is consistent throughout your golf game.

 Minimize Hooks

 By placing the left hand in such a dominant position, a double-overlap grip prevents the right hand from “taking over” as referred to earlier.
-Because of this, Furyk generally plays a controlled fade, which is a left-to-right shot
+Because of this, Furyk generally plays a controlled fade, which is a left-to-right shot.
+Amateur golfers might not get the perfect fade during their full swing but this common grip should help ensure your shots stay in the fairway.

 Encourage a Swing

-Short-game guru Dave Pelz has mentioned using the double-overlap grip during pitching practice to encourage lighter pressure when using your regular grip.
+Short-game guru Dave Pelz has mentioned using the double-overlap grip over the interlock golf grip during pitching practice to encourage lighter pressure when using your regular grip.

 Because the right hand can only support the left hand in a double-overlap grip--it is unable to apply its grip pressure directly to the club--it becomes harder for the player to hit at the ball.
 He is forced to let the club do more of the work, which teaches him a more flowing swing that takes less effort.